Cesar May Still be in Custody Licensed Bondsmen Available Now

 Your tips help ensure accurate public records.
 All submissions are fully anonymous.

-Important: An arrest is not a conviction.
+Important: An Arrest is NOT a Conviction.
 Cesar Omar Orozco-Vences is presumed innocent unless and until proven guilty in a court of law.
 This record is sourced from official Travis County public booking data and may not reflect subsequent legal outcomes.

 Is this your record?